-- f) approve maintaining the current charge for pitch licences at Oak Lane as outlined in paragraph 11; - g) approve maintaining the leaseholders administration fee at current levels as outlined in paragraph 12; - h) approve an increase of £1 per month for private Telecare clients as outlined in paragraph 13; - i) approve the maintenance of garage rents at current levels and the dates proposed for future increases (paragraph 14); - j) approve the maintenance of garage plot rent and access agreements at current levels, and the dates proposed for future increases (paragraph 14); - k) approve the revised HRA budget for 2009/10 and the HRA budget for 2010/11 outlined in Appendix 1; - recommend that Council approve the public sector housing revised capital budget for 2009/10 and capital budget for 2010/11 to 2014/15 attached as Appendix 2; - m) authorise the Director of Corporate Resources to undertake such appropriations as may be necessary to allow the site of the former Holly Hall estate office, Woodside Library and DUE garages to be converted to apartments under the control of the Housing Revenue Account [HRA] (paragraph 23) - n) authorise the Director of Adult, Community and Housing Services to serve demolition notices on the secure tenants at the Blackthorn Road new build site (paragraph 24); - o) authorise the Director of Adult, Community and Housing Services to pay home loss payments and disturbance allowances to the secure tenants at the Blackthorn Road new build site (paragraph 24); - authorise the Director of Adult, Community and Housing Services to give the secure tenants at Blackthorn Road clearance priority for rehousing (paragraph 24); - q) recommend that Council authorise the Director of Adult, Community and Housing Services to bid for and enter into funding arrangements for additional resources to supplement investment in the public sector housing stock as outlined in paragraph 25 - r) authorise the Director of Adult, Community and Housing Services, in consultation with the Cabinet Member for Housing, to manage and allocate resources to the capital programme as outlined in paragraph 26: - s) confirm that all capital receipts arising from the sale of HRA assets (other than those specifically committed to support private sector housing) should continue to be used for the improvement of council homes (paragraph 26); - authorise the Director of Adult, Community and Housing Services to procure and enter into contracts for the delivery of the capital programme, as outlined in paragraph 27;
+- 34. It is recommended that the Council: - approve the revised HRA budget for 2009/10 and the HRA budget for 2010/11 outlined in Appendix 1; - approve the public sector housing revised capital budget for 2009/10 and capital budget for 2010/11 to 2014/15 attached as Appendix 2; - authorise the Director of Corporate Resources to undertake such appropriations as may be necessary to allow the site of the former Holly Hall estate office, Woodside Library and DUE garages to be converted to apartments under the control of the Housing Revenue Account [HRA] (paragraph 23) - authorise the Director of Adult, Community and Housing Services to bid for and enter into funding arrangements for additional resources to supplement investment in the public sector housing stock as outlined in paragraph 25 - authorise the Director of Adult, Community and Housing Services, in consultation with the Cabinet Member for Housing, to manage and allocate resources to the capital programme as outlined in paragraph 26;

-u) approve the medium-term financial strategy set out in Appendix 4 with the caveat that current forecasts after 2010/11 be treated with caution owing to the present uncertainty around the future of HRA funding and that a further report be presented to Cabinet outlining the outcome of the HRA subsidy review and the impact on future years' budgets, when this information is available.
+- confirm that all capital receipts arising from the sale of HRA assets (other than those specifically committed to support private sector housing) should continue to be used for the improvement of council homes (paragraph 26); - authorise the Director of Adult, Community and Housing Services to procure and enter into contracts for the delivery of the capital programme, as outlined in paragraph 27; - approve the medium-term financial strategy set out in Appendix 4 with the caveat that current forecasts after 2010/11 be treated with caution owing to the present uncertainty around the future of HRA funding and that a further report be presented to the Cabinet outlining the outcome of the HRA subsidy review and the impact on future years' budgets, when this information is available. - note the actions taken by the Cabinet under delegated powers, as indicated in this report.